samuel-gamelin/Rabbits-and-Foxes/README.md

-## JumpIN Game
+## Rabbits and Foxes

-This GitHub repo is used for the development of a JumpIN game that follows the MVC design pattern.
+This GitHub repo is used for the development of a game based on JumpIN that follows the MVC design pattern.

 ## Development